eloquent/phony-peridot/doc/index.md

 ## Usage

-The plugin must be installed in the [Peridot] configuration:
+The plugin must be installed in the [Peridot configuration]:

 ```php
 <?php // peridot.php